Seravo/docs/_posts/2015-10-23-updating-vagrant-box.md

 ...
 ```

-This is an indicator that you don't have the newest box available locally.
+This is an indicator that you don't have the newest version of the box available locally.

 ## Download new box image

-Run following in your project folder so that you'll get new version of box ```seravo/wordpress```:
+Run the following command in your project folder so that you'll get new version of the box ```seravo/wordpress```:

 ```bash
 $ vagrant box update
 ```

 > **Note:** This might take a while.
-The image is  ~**900mb** large because it's designed to have all included for easier usage.
+The image is  ~**900mb** large because it's designed to have everything included for easier usage.

 ## Replace the old box with a newer one

-Run following in your project folder:
+Run the following commands in your project folder:

 ```bash
 # First make sure that the original box is online for the database dumps to work